2014 Transvulcania Ultramarathon Results

 Sage Canaday would lose most of his time to Luis and Kilian via that long descent.
 Once he made it back down to where the descent ends and the last six kilometers to the finish continues, he didn’t lose any more time to the lead men.
 Sage has said as long as he’s been running ultras that his weakness is descending, and he showed us again that this was the case.
 However, he ran strong in this stellar field to take third place at Transvulcania for the second straight year.

 As for the rest of the top-10 men, about half of them were the strongest to emerge from the lead pack that formed by Los Canarios and was still largely together at 20 miles.
-Among those who thrived from this group included Tòfol Castanyer, who hung on for fourth place, fifth place Tom Owens, and tenth place Dakota Jones.
+Among those who thrived from this group included Tòfol Castanyer, who hung on for fourth place, sixth place Tom Owens, and tenth place Dakota Jones.
 After a hiatus from high-level racing, Tom Owens showed a strong return and Dakota Jones, though managing to stay inside the top 10, did not run to his potential today.

 Timothy Olson looked like he was hurting for a good piece of today, but he persevered, running most of the morning in tenth, but moving up to eighth by the end of the race.